rombru/mongodb_layer/README.md

 It does require the installation of "pymongo" package for Python.

 ## Features
-- Adding a point layer
+- Add Point support
+- Add LineString support
 - Filtering documents
 - Limit the number of documents